-PMC BISERIAL-III PARALLEL OUTPUT DATA BIT MAP
+PMC BISERIAL-6T20 PARALLEL OUTPUT DATA BIT MAP

-There are 32 potential output bits in the parallel port.
+There are 22 potential output bits in the parallel port.
 The Direction, Termination, and Mux Control registers are also involved.
 When the direction is set to output, and the Mux control set to parallel port the bit definitions from this register are driven onto the corresponding parallel port lines.
+The upper 2 bits are not DC blocked by transformers and suitable for level based controls.